SublimeText/InactivePanes/README.md

 #### Bright Scheme

-Using LAZY color scheme with a dim strength of `0.3`:
+Using the bundled LAZY color scheme with a dim strength of `0.3`:

 [![][scr-bright-thumb]][scr-bright]